jaelyntran/QuickRecap-Discord-Bot/README.md

 - discord.js → Discord bot library
 - node-summarizer → Message summarization library
 - Inspired by community feedback for simplifying long chat threads

+## Takeaway

+While node-summarizer has clear limitations, it was chosen for its simplicity and zero cost.
+This allows rapid development and easy deployment without relying on paid APIs.
+For projects requiring highly accurate, chronological summaries, a more advanced AI-based solution would be preferable.